Neural Score Matching for High-Dimensional Causal Inference: A FEW NOTES ABOUT COMPUTATIONAL COMPLEXITIES OF BOUNDS

-\paragraph{Computational complexity of Wasserstein distance}{More precisely, the computational complexity of the Wasserstein distance is $\mathcal{O}(N^2 D + \min\{N^3\log C_{\infty,X}, N^2 C_{\infty,X}^2 \log N \} )$, where the first term corresponds to computing the $L_1$ distance matrix wrt $X$, and the second term corresponds to the minimum of the computational complexities of the auction algorithm \citepAppendix{peyre2020computational, Bertsekas98networkoptimization} and Sinkhorn's algorithm \citepAppendix{dvurechensky2018computational}, assuming we choose the algorithm with the lowest complexity. $C_{\infty,X}$ is an upper bound of the maximal value of the distance matrix wrt $X$ and can further depend on $N$ and $D$.
-If we assume covariates are bounded in expectation, then $\mathbb{E}[C_{\infty,X}] = \mathcal{O}(ND)$.
-Indeed, noting $X_i$ covariates of treated units, $X'_j$ those of control units, $k$ the dimension index, we assume that covariates are bounded in expectation, meaning that $\forall i,k, \ \ \mathbb{E}[|X_i^k|] < M$ and $\forall j,k, \ \ \mathbb{E}[|X_j^{\prime k}|] < M$.
+\paragraph{Computational complexity of Wasserstein distance}{More precisely, the computational complexity of the Wasserstein distance is $\mathcal{O}(N^2 D + \min\{N^3\log C_{\infty,X}, N^2 C_{\infty,X}^2 \log N \} )$, where the first term corresponds to computing the $L_2$ distance matrix wrt $X$, and the second term corresponds to the minimum of the computational complexities of the auction algorithm \citepAppendix{peyre2020computational, Bertsekas98networkoptimization} and Sinkhorn's algorithm \citepAppendix{dvurechensky2018computational}, assuming we choose the algorithm with the lowest complexity. $C_{\infty,X}$ is an upper bound of the maximal value of the distance matrix wrt $X$ and can further depend on $N$ and $D$.
+We assume covariates have a bounded second-order moment: noting $X_i$ covariates of treated units, $X'_j$ those of control units, $k$ the dimension index, we assume that $\forall i,k, \ \ \mathbb{E}[|X_i^k|^2] < M$ and $\forall j,k, \ \ \mathbb{E}[|X_j^{\prime k}|^2] < M$.
 Then